Lpn Resume Example

 I always put the most relevant skills and licenses up top.
 This helps your resume get past automated screeners and grabs the hiring manager’s attention fast.

 If you’re not set on rehabilitation, there are a lot of other LPN resume examples.
-You might want to look at long-term care, pediatric, or home health LPN resumes.
+You might want to look at long-term care, pediatric, or home health LPN resumes, and check out a relevant cover letter for your application.

 Different settings call for different skills.
 For example, over 30% of LPNs work in nursing homes, so long-term care resumes are in high demand.